 Creating websites is not as tough as it seems to be.
-Learn how to code a simple HTML page with HTML – the widely used Markup Language for the Web.
+Learn how to create HTML page – the widely used Markup Language for the Web.

 Designing and creating a simple website is easy.
 Even beginners can learn web designing without putting in too much effort and time.
 HTML is the first Internet-based Markup Language.
 It is the core markup for all web pages and is an integral part of the Web.
 If you are a Web developer or designer and need to develop some great websites, then you can do it with HTML.
 It is an easy to acquire and a core skill for all web developers and designers.
-Let us learn the basics of HTML markup and use it to create a Simple HTML Page.
+Let us learn the basics of HTML markup, code and how to create HTML Page.

 Introduction to HTML

 HTML stands for HyperText Markup Language